 Telstra Finance Limited is trustee under both the 1996 Deed and the New Deed, however is not a group entity under either deed.

 In respect of both the 1996 Deed and the New Deed, the relevant group entities under the deed:

-- do not have to prepare and lodge audited financial reports under the Corporations Act 2001.
+- form a closed group and extended closed group as defined in the ASIC Class Order 98/1418 (Class Order) and the ASIC Order; - do not have to prepare and lodge audited financial reports under the Corporations Act 2001.
 This does not apply to Telstra Corporation Limited; and - guarantee the payment in full of the debts of the other parties to the deed in the event of their winding up.